Berney Arms railway station: History

-The Bill for the Yarmouth & Norwich Railway (Y&NR) received Royal Assent on 18 June 1842.
-Work started on the line in April 1843 and it was opened on 1 May 1844.
-Berney Arms opened with the line and is situated east of and west of (originally Yarmouth Vauxhall).
+The Yarmouth and Norwich Railway Act 1842 (5 & 6 Vict. c. lxxxii) authorising the Yarmouth and Norwich Railway (Y&NR) received royal assent on 18 June 1842.
+Work started on the line in April 1843 and the station was opened on 1 May 1844.
 The Y&NR was the first public railway line in Norfolk.
 A local landowner, Thomas Trench Berney, sold the land on the marshes to the railway company on the condition that Berney Arms station be built.

-A few years later, the railway stopped serving it, saying that there had been no agreement for trains to actually call at the station that they agreed to build; however, after lengthy legal proceedings, it was agreed to serve the station in perpetuity.
+A few years later, the railway stopped serving it, saying that there had been no agreement for trains to actually call at the station that they agreed to build; however, after lengthy legal proceedings, it was agreed to serve the station in perpetuity, with a train in each direction on Mondays, Wednesdays and Saturdays.

-On 30 June 1845, a Bill authorising the amalgamation of the Y&NR with the Norwich & Brandon Railway came into effect and Berney Arms station became a Norfolk Railway asset.
+On 30 June 1845, the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) was passed authorising the amalgamation of the Y&NR with the Norwich and Brandon Railway came into effect and Berney Arms station became a Norfolk Railway asset.
+It passesd to the Great Eastern Railway (GER) on 1 July 1862, when the GER took over two other railways before the bill received its royal assent.